zeryx/zeryx.github.io/_posts/2015-09-07-forecasting-earthquakes.markdown

 ### how to track earthquakes ###
 Earthquakes have plagued our species for our entire existence, those who live far away from active fault-lines may take them for granted, but ask  anyone on the continental west coast of the USA about earthquakes and they would tell you how important early warning systems are for their business and personal well-being.

-Prediction of large earthquake events is crucial to many peoples lives, and earthquake forecasts are becoming closer and closer to reality.
+near term forecasts of large earthquake events is crucial to many peoples lives, and earthquake forecasts are becoming closer and closer to reality.
 The biggest boons to seismologists in recent decades are ever increasingly powerful supercomputers (like [titan][titan]), and a substantially better understanding of core variables.

 <a name="coreVariables"></a>